Child erotica

 Child erotica is non-pornographic material relating to children that is used by any individuals for sexual purposes.
 It is a broader term than child pornography, incorporating material that may cause sexual arousal such as nonsexual images, books or magazines on children or pedophilia, toys, diaries, or clothes.
 Law enforcement investigators have found that child erotica is often collected by pedophiles and child sexual abuse offenders.
-Child erotica may be collected as a form of compulsive behavior and as a substitute for illegal child pornography and is often a form of evidence for criminal behavior.
+It may be collected as a form of compulsive behavior and as a substitute for illegal underage pornography and is often a form of evidence for criminal behavior.

 The history of child erotica goes back at least as far as the paintings of the ancient Greeks, and continues through England's Libertine movement of the 1600s to the advent of the printing press, the camera and the case of Lewis Carroll.
 Painters of child erotica have included, for example, Balthus.

-Some child erotica images are distributed over the internet and presented in a fashion similar to non-erotic child modeling.
+Some of the images are distributed over the internet and presented in a fashion similar to non-erotic child modeling.
 Child beauty pageantry, which has attracted millions of viewers to shows such as Little Miss Perfect and Toddlers and Tiaras, is sometimes viewed as a form of child erotica similar to child modeling in that the children appear in provocative poses in bikinis and short skirts; but some participants' parents argue that the pageants help their children build positive qualities such as poise, individuality, and confidence.

-Much as there has been a push to relabel child pornography as "child abuse images", the use of the term "child erotica" is controversial due to the artistic and literary connotations of the word "erotica".
+Much as there has been a push to relabel underage pornography as "abuse images", the use of the term "child erotica" is controversial due to the artistic and literary connotations of the word "erotica".

 Countries

 Japan

-The Japanese Law Banning Child Prostitution and Pornography, enacted in 1999, defines child pornography as any image of a child under 18 years old "naked or partially naked, which is sexually stimulating."
+The Japanese Law Banning Child Prostitution and Pornography, enacted in 2010, defines child pornography as any image of a child under 18 years old "naked or partially naked, which is sexually stimulating."

-DVDs and photo books of scantily clothed Junior Idols are available for sale.

 The Publishers Ethics Committee of the Japan Magazine Publishers's Association checks bookstores for inappropriate publications and has issued warnings to publishers of pornographic manga (books).
 However, committee members have said it is not easy to determine whether an image crosses the line from art to child pornography.